Global Entry: Entry procedure

-When entering by air, enrolled members must scan their faces at kiosks or through CBP's mobile app.
-Customs declarations are made orally to officers if kiosks are used; app users make digital declarations.
+When entering by air, enrolled members have a photograph taken at kiosks or through CBP's mobile app.
+Customs declarations are made orally to officers, if kiosks are used; app users make digital declarations.
 Enrolled members, like all other passengers, are required to carry their passports or NEXUS cards when entering by air; however, they are not always asked to present their travel documents to officers after verifying their identities via facial recognition.

 For entering by land, enrolled users are provided with an RFID-enabled Global Entry membership card that may be used to enter the United States via expedited NEXUS lanes from Canada, SENTRI lanes from Mexico (requires vehicle approval), or Ready Lane from either country.
 The card may also be used at sea ports of entry by U.S. Citizens without the need of a passport.
 The Global Entry Card cannot be used to enter Canada: a passport is required.
 The card may be used, however, to return into the U.S. via land borders.